(a) Facility location. Any proposed new facility shall

 a separately licensed facility in a building with an existing licensed

-health care occupancy, and establishing a licensed facility in a
+health care occupancy, and establishing a licensed facility in a non-health

-in Buildings and Structures, 2000 edition (NFPA 101), and subchapters
+Structures, 2000 edition (NFPA 101), and Subchapters F and G of this

-F and G of this chapter (relating to Fire Prevention and Safety Requirements,
+chapter (relating to Fire Prevention and Safety Requirements and Physical

-any specific architectural requirements for the particular unit or
+requirements for the particular unit or suite of the facility in accordance

-(relating to Spatial Requirements for New Construction).
+for New Construction).

 (A) Special design provisions.
 Special provisions shall